Faster Higher Stronger

 John Wynne

-The starting point for this piece was visual rather than sonic.
-When I was in Vancouver I noticed some imaginative ways that people were subverting the Olympics symbol through graffiti, stickers, banners and blogs.
-But despite the five rings being, as Angus Carlyle puts it, ‘ripe for détournement’, I was unable to find similar graphic subversions on public display here in London.
-The perimeter wall around the London Olympic site has had so many coats of blue paint that perhaps the graffitists have just given up.
+While in Vancouver shortly before the 2010 Winter Olympics I noticed some imaginative ways the Olympics symbol was being subverted in graffiti and on stickers, banners and blogs.
+But despite the five rings being, as Angus Carlyle puts it, 'ripe for détournement', I was unable to find similar graphic subversions on public display in London before the 2012 Games, so I made use of what I'd seen in Vancouver and found online for this installation.
+The perimeter wall around the London Olympic site had so many coats of blue paint that I think the graffitists eventually just gave up.
+It seemed that the suppression of protest – at least in the form of publicly visible graphics – had been particularly successful in London, though in the final days before the 2012 Games the graphic subversions blossomed and new, witty and poignant images emerged daily (see below).

-It would seem that the suppression of protest – at least in the form of publicly visible graphics – has been particularly successful in London, and although it may be unlikely the police will use their powers under Section 22 of the London Olympic Games and Games Act 2006 to use “reasonable force” to enter “land or premises” to remove and destroy protest materials, the fact that the legislation exists is worrying evidence of the IOC’s power to “shape a country’s domestic policy, at least in the short term.”
-(Helen Lenskyj)
+It may be unclear how far police will take their powers under Section 22 of the London Olympic Games and Games Act 2006 to use "reasonable force" to enter "land or premises" to remove and destroy protest materials, but the fact that the legislation exists is worrying evidence of the IOC's power to "shape a country's domestic policy, at least in the short term."
+(Helen Lenskyj) There is already evidence of a disproportionate crackdown on graffiti, with long custodial sentences handed out even for first offences.

-Appropriately enough in relation to both the “No Olympics on stolen Native land” campaign and Vancouver’s appropriation of an (arguably inappropriate) Inuit symbol for its logo, the CEO of the Vancouver Organizing Committee for 2010 has reportedly stated that “The five Olympic rings could be used to sell snow to the Eskimos.”
-There is no doubt that, as George Monbiot put it in the Guardian, “The Games have become a license for land grabs.”
-And the value for sponsors of having their logos associated with the Olympic brand and of the restrictions on competition within Olympic sites is massive, regardless of how little their products might relate to notions of good health and social responsibility, as in the case of McDonalds.
+Appropriately enough in relation to both the "No Olympics on Stolen Native land" campaign and Vancouver's appropriation of an (inappropriate) Inuit symbol for its logo, the CEO of the Vancouver Organizing Committee for 2010 reportedly stated that "The five Olympic rings could be used to sell snow to the Eskimos."
+There is no doubt that, as George Monbiot put it in the Guardian, "The Games have become a license for land grabs."
+And the value for sponsors of having their logos associated with the Olympics and of the restrictions on competition within Olympic sites is massive, regardless of how little their products might relate to notions of good health and social responsibility, as in the case of McDonalds and Dow Chemicals.

-I was delighted to discover that one of the graphic appropriations of the rings that attracted my attention was by an artist from the same Native community in which I have been working on a new endangered language project.
-Ange Sterritt is a Gitxsan artist whose graphics have been widely used by the No 2010 campaign, and she has graciously given me permission to include her Wolves not Sheep image in my installation.
-The image of a figure running from the rings was used extensively by the Bread Not Circuses campaign against Toronto’s bid in 2008, but this and the other graphics remain anonymous, despite my efforts to trace their origins.
+I was delighted to discover that one of the graphic appropriations of the rings I found was by an artist from the same indigenous Canadian community in which I recently worked on an endangered language project.
+Angela Sterritt is a Gitxsan artist (and now a CBC broadcaster) whose graphics were widely used by the No 2010 campaign, and she graciously allowed me to include her Wolves not Sheep.
+The image of a figure running from the rings was used extensively by the Bread Not Circuses campaign against Toronto's (failed) bid in 2008, but this and the other graphics remain anonymous, despite my efforts to trace their origins.